pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

 Each of the plot objects created by pandas are a `matplotlib <https://matplotlib.org/>`__ object.
-As Matplotlib provides plenty of options to customize plots, making the link between pandas and matplotlib explicit enables all the power of matplotlib to the plot.
+As Matplotlib provides plenty of options to customize plots, making the link between pandas and Matplotlib explicit enables all the power of matplotlib to the plot.
 This strategy is applied in the previous example:

 ::